 This exam facilitates a variety of important steps in the recovery and justice processes:

 - Diagnoses any medical conditions that stem from sexual abuse, such as sexually transmitted infections or diseases.

 - Ensures that the physical and mental health of the child victim is intact.

 - Helps the examiner collect evidence from the child’s clothing or body (if reported shortly after the abuse).

 - Reassures children that nothing is wrong with their bodies.

 The SANE Exam Process: What To Expect

 A medical examination is conducted at our center within the Medical/Therapy Department and takes about 2 hours to complete.
 A complete medical history is then gathered from a parent or guardian, so please give the name of the child’s primary care provider so that we can coordinate care accordingly.

 All exam findings are photographed with the use of a DSLR camera or special instrument known as a colposcope.
-Images are beneficial to interpreting findings in finer detail and allows our examiner to review the evidence without the child having to go through another examination.
+Images are beneficial to interpreting findings in finer detail and allow our examiner to review the evidence without the child having to go through another examination.

-In addition to the physical exam, X-Rays or laboratory tests may be requested to help in the evaluation, and referrals to specialty medical providers and behavioral health therapy can also be scheduled to help the child along in their healing process.
+In addition to the physical exam, X-rays or laboratory tests may be requested to help in the evaluation, and referrals to specialty medical providers and behavioral health therapy can also be scheduled to help the child along in their healing process.